alextegelid/randBGC/README.md

 randBGC
 =======

-A simple jQuery plugin for highlighting DOM elements for debugging.
+A simple jQuery plugin that highlights DOM elements for debugging purposes.